fchrlhakim/fchrlhakim/README.md

 ## New Acc!

-I'm a **Backend Developer** and **DevOps Engineer** at heart, obsessed with scalable systems and automation... but life said, "Surprise, you're a Full-Stack Developer now!" 😅
+I'm a **Backend Developer** and **DevOps Engineer** at heart, obsessed with scalable systems and automation... but life said, "Boom, you're a Full-Stack now!" 😅
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>

 - Top Language of Mine 💻